railwhale/CROSfetch/README.md

 # CROSfetch
-A Neofetch
+A Neofetch I made for chromeOS

-Mostly to learn bash scripting .
+(Mostly to learn bash scripting)

 ## Info Given:
  - Basic prompt (As a title)